Senior Researcher, START

 8400 Baltimore Ave., Suite 250, College Park, MD 20740

 Dr. Peter Weinberger is a Senior Researcher with a focus on countering violent extremism (CVE).
 He is a specialist on the role of religion in shaping identity, and related religious approaches to managing and addressing issues of conflict.
-He also has expertise on the interplay of psychosocial factors with security and conflict, how issues like stress and trauma can be understood and addressed when designing and implementing strategies for community resilience.
-Weinberger has worked in the Middle East, Northern Ireland and the western Balkans.
+He also has expertise on how issues like stress and trauma can be understood and addressed when designing and implementing strategies for community resilience.
+Dr. Weinberger designs performance metrics for CVE-related programs, in domestic US and international settings.

 - London School of Economics, Ph.D., International Relations